cabal-club/cable/wire.md

 `post_type`s.
 Implementers MUST only use `post_type > 255`.
 The
 first 256 are reserved for core protocol use.

-`num_links` MUST be set to 0 if there are no posts to link to.

 Clients SHOULD discard posts with a `post_type` that they don't understand or support.